githup600/LiBot/README.md

 - Enter the directory containing the engine executable in the `engine: dir` field.
 - Enter the executable name in the `engine: name` field.
 - You need to adjust the settings in `engine: uci_options` depending on your system.
-- Remember [Line 5](https://github.com/Lichess-Bot/BotLi/blob/c1020fa1ec57f55b669855290620fc36d1eaa79f/config.yml#L5) is put for engines.
-Now Stockfish engine is putted which play best and fast but only standard.
-In the case you need Variants you have to put **Stockfish_Multi_Variant_Dev on config yml line 5** or **Fairy_Sf**

 ## Setup polyglot opening book
 To use a polyglot opening book the name of the book and the path to the book must be entered at the end of the config in the section `books`.